-Classically, designers would use an EM simulator and antenna software for the phased array itself.
+Classically, designers would use an electromagnetic (EM) simulator and antenna software for the phased array itself.
 As a system engineer designing the RF link, it is important to include the effects of the antenna and the phased array into the system-level design.
-Figure 3 shows a simplified link in VSS software.
-The second element, the TX phased array, is the system model element in the system simulator that is modeling the phased array.
+Figure 3 shows a simplified link in VSS.